Amendment Rejected (47-50, 3/5 majority required)

 What it does

-This bill would authorize the Department of Defense's programs, activities, and spending levels for fiscal year 2026.
-It would set personnel strength limits for active duty and reserve forces, authorize procurement of aircraft, ships, and missiles, fund military construction projects, and extend the Pacific Deterrence Initiative.
-It would also require DOD to develop a biotechnology national security strategy, direct the Navy to improve ship maintenance at private shipyards, and repeal statutory provisions related to diversity, equity, and inclusion programs within DOD — including eliminating the Chief Diversity Officer position.
+This bill would set defense policy and authorize spending levels for Department of Defense (DOD) and Department of Energy (DOE) national security programs for fiscal year 2026.
+It would authorize procurement of aircraft, ships, and missiles; set active duty and reserve personnel strength levels; authorize military construction projects; and extend the Pacific Deterrence Initiative through FY2026.
+The bill would also require DOD to develop a biotechnology national security strategy, direct the Navy to improve shipyard maintenance processes, and repeal statutory provisions related to diversity, equity, and inclusion programs within DOD, including eliminating the Chief Diversity Officer position.

 Who benefits